 Montreal nevertheless remained the central focus of Barsalou’s interests.
 Benning and Barsalou continued to prosper and in 1873 declared a profit of $300,000.
 It increasingly specialized in financing mortgages and making commercial and industrial loans.
 Expansion was limited, however, by restrictions on its line of credit, for the Banque du Peuple, its main source, would only grant credit of $75,000 instead of the $200,000 normally required by an enterprise of this size.
 This conservative policy may have been instituted because of the financial losses the company had suffered in 1874–75, when depression hit hard.
 Its losses rose to $250,000, nearly half being advances on merchandise never received; the firm was able to recover only a tenth of the deficit shown on its shipping charter contracts.
 Barsalou’s appointment to the office of auctioneer in 1876 helped it to regain some degree of financial stability.

 In 1876 there were rumours in the Montreal business community that Benning and Barsalou was about to be dissolved, but it is not known whether at that time there was any substance to them.
 The company took on more and more the character of a family operation.
 Barsalou’s sons joined it in the mid 1870s.
 The firm kept the same name and continued to thrive until 1886, when Joseph Barsalou withdrew.
 His withdrawal did not affect the volume of business, but it did alter the firm’s line of credit and financial resources.
 Valued at between $200,000 and $250,000 from 1878 to 1883, and between $250,000 and $300,000 in 1885, these resources fell to between $10,000 and $20,000 in 1889, when Joseph’s son Arthur took over as head.
-In spite of the depression of the 1870s and temporary set-backs, then, Benning and Barsalou remained commercially sound.
+In spite of the depression of the 1870s and temporary set-backs, Benning and Barsalou remained commercially sound.
 During the 1890s it still dominated its field, holding weekly auctions and big spring and fall sales at which large quantities of dry goods, footwear, and rubber articles were sold.
 It also continued to make its presence felt in the loan market and to purchase many valuable properties, in such locations as Rue Sainte-Catherine, Sainte-Marie and Saint-Louis wards, and the suburbs of Montreal.

 The name Barsalou was also connected with a soap factory founded by Joseph and his sons around 1875.
 They had invested $30,000 in the construction of its four-storey premises at the corner of Rue Sainte-Catherine and Rue Durham.
 The Barsalous used a new technological process which they had bought for $10,000.
 This process eliminated nauseating odours and considerably shortened production, especially at the stages when the raw materials were mixed and ground to form a homogeneous liquid, then cooled and cut into one-pound pieces by hydraulic presses.
 In this way the enterprise turned out 6,000 pounds of soap in an hour and a half instead of the week required to make it by hand.
 Mechanization substantially reduced the cost of production.
 Indeed, by 1876, stamping the trade mark was the only step still carried out manually, but that too was mechanized the following year.
 The factory produced a million pounds of soap during its first year of operation.
 At that time the Barsalous were marketing bar soap for ordinary use and soap flakes for laundry under the brand names Steam Refined, Domestic, and White Olive.
 However, over the years they changed the names to fit Canadian conditions.
 The soap was sold under the labels Marseille, Universel, Cambridge, Oxford, and Imperial.
 The Imperial brand would become the most popular.
 The Barsalou soap-works adopted a horse’s head as its emblem, no doubt because Barsalou liked the animal.
 (In 1873 he and Andrew Allan had set up a company to promote and carry on the breeding of horses imported from Europe.)
 Barsalou had a life-size horse’s head made of soap for a commercial exhibition in 1880.
 Imperial soap even had that emblem stamped on it.
 The Barsalous’ original marketing strategy evolved in the ensuing period.
-During the Colonial and Indian Exhibition at London in 1886, they exhibited soaps with a red and blue marbled effect.
+During the Colonial and Indian Exhibition at London in 1886, they displayed soaps with a red and blue marbled effect.
 In 1891, more aware of the national identity of its product, the firm had two large busts of soap made of Sir John A. Macdonald and Sir Antoine-Aimé Dorion.

 In 1888 Barsalou officially handed over management of the soap factory to his sons Hector and Érasme.
 This industrial legacy was not the only one they would receive.
 Indeed, all through the 1870s and 1880s Barsalou had become involved in other sectors.
 As a partner in a group of businessmen headed by Andrew Allan, he had helped found the Dominion Oil Cloth Company in 1872, becoming one of its shareholders.
 This enterprise got off to a slow start, but later captured much of the domestic market.
 Thus from 1878 to 1894 it doubled the subscribed capital of $100,000 and increased production capacity by grouping six factories at the corner of Rue Sainte-Catherine and Rue Parthenais.